Intro to Scenarios

 • Using a competitor and evaluating alternatives

-By selecting the right scenario, you make the roleplay agent behave in a way that mirrors a real buyer at that specific stage, allowing reps to build targeted skills such as discovery, objection handling, value articulation, competitive differentiation, and renewal negotiation.
+Selecting the right scenario makes the roleplay agent behave in a way that mirrors a real buyer at that specific stage.
+This lets reps build targeted skills such as discovery, objection handling, value articulation, competitive differentiation, and renewal negotiation.

 Where Scenarios Are Used